-This bistro is open for breakfast, lunch and dinner, and also offers Sunday brunch from 10 a.m. to 2 p.m.
+This bistro is open for brunch and dinner.
 Stop here for comforting, filling food before or after a day of outdoor activities.
 There’s everything from burgers to pizzas to salads as well as a nice selection of pork and beef Korean barbecue.
 The Creekers Bistro also has a pet-friendly patio for all your hiking buddies.

 20 White Ave., 403-949-3361, creekersbistro.ca